2025–26 S.L. Benfica season

-The 2025–26 Sport Lisboa e Benfica season is the club's 122nd season in existence and its 92nd consecutive season in the top flight of Portuguese football.
-Domestically, Benfica are playing in the Primeira Liga, and are also competing in the Taça da Liga and Taça de Portugal.
-In Europe, Benfica are playing in the UEFA Champions League.
+The 2025–26 Sport Lisboa e Benfica season was the club's 122nd season in existence and its 92nd consecutive season in the top flight of Portuguese football.
+Domestically, Benfica played in the Primeira Liga, and also competed in the Taça da Liga and Taça de Portugal.
+In Europe, Benfica played in the UEFA Champions League.

+Benfica completed the season undefeated on May 16, 2026 but finished third.
+This marked the first time a team gone undefeated but not win the league twice.